 Statement.

-These landscapes are physical spaces and repositories of memory, bearing witness to generations past.
-Installations create immersive environments that invite contemplation of our place within this layered narrative.
+I investigate how we perceive, alter, and remember the surrounding landscapes through painting, sculpture, and installations that create immersive environments, inviting contemplation of our place within this layered narrative.
 They prompt reflection on the choices we make that shape not only our immediate surroundings but also the long-term future of the planet and the echoes of past lives that linger within it.

 Bio.